-These will be of utmost importance to you if you intend to continuously analyse, advance, and improve your business’s processes and systems or if you need a more coordinated, in-depth integration of IT and non-IT departments during process refinement.
+These will be of utmost importance to you if you intend to continuously analyze, advance, and improve your business’s processes and systems or if you need a more coordinated, in-depth integration of IT and non-IT departments during process refinement.

-Quickly Compare & Evaluate the 10 Best BPMS Solutions
+Quickly Compare & Evaluate the 15 Best BPMS Solutions

-Processes that might be grouped, analyzed or improved using the above include everything from: employee onboarding, expense reporting, vacation or PTO requests, account management, invoicing systems, loan origination, compliance management, CRM, project management, and more.
+Processes that might be grouped, analyzed, or improved using the above include the full lifecycle of processes: employee onboarding, expense reporting, vacation or PTO requests, account management, invoicing systems, loan origination, compliance management, CRM, project management, and more.

 Not looking for a BPMS system right now?
 Check out our other lists of top project management and analytics tools that you can use to streamline your workflows:

-Business Process Management System Comparison Criteria
+Business Process Management System (BPMS) Comparison Criteria